14 Best Beaches near Mystic, CT

 3. Napatree Point Conservation Area, Westerly

-If you time it right, you may catch sight of vibrant butterflies flittering about the goldenrod lining the path to this pretty beach in Westerly, Rhode Island.
+If you time it right, you may catch sight of vibrant butterflies flittering about the goldenrod lining the path to this pretty Rhode Island beach located in Westerly.
 It's a mere 14 miles from Mystic, but you'll want to set out early to get the most out of your day at this utopia.

 A quiet wonderland of natural beauty, the vibrant blue waves and soft, sandy shore aren't the only attractions in Napatree Point Conservation Area.
 Birds, crabs, and other wildlife are known to roam the 86 acres.
 In fact, this spot has been designated as a "Globally Important Bird Area."
 Pack a camera.